notuxius/dozorro-robot-tests/README.md

 robotframework-imaplibrary
 robotframework-seleniumlibrary

-Link to modified init file in order to imaplibrary work properly with tests: https://gist.github.com/notuxius/19be04cd27d7249ea4612448b9ae9563
+Link to modified init file in order for imaplibrary to work properly with tests: https://gist.github.com/notuxius/19be04cd27d7249ea4612448b9ae9563